MotorSport Vision: Snetterton Circuit

 Snetterton was taken over by MotorSport Vision in 2004.
 The circuit was re-profiled to create a new three mile-long circuit, the Snetterton 300, which incorporates a new infield section integrated with a revised version of the original Snetterton circuit.
 New spectator banking was also added to the track to improve circuit views, whilst the restaurant and toilet facilities have been updated or replaced.
-A new scrutineering bay has also been added.
+A new scrutineering bay was also added.
 As well as the 300 layout, the 200 and 100 variations allow multiple options for operating clubs.

 Snetterton is regarded as being one of the fastest tracks in the UK thanks to several long straights and high-speed corners.
 The current lap record is held by Brazilian Felipe Nasr, who set the benchmark 1:39.933 time during a British F3 race in 2011.

 The circuit continues to host rounds of the BTCC, BSB and British GT championships, as well as several truck races and added a new historic event, the Snetterton Historic 200, in 2022.